COS301-SE-2024/The-Republic/documentation/specifications/Clustering Subsystem.md

 # Plan for Clustering of Issues

 Clustering issues means to group issues that are related to each other.
-This key subsystem/microservice facilitates the process of resolving and archiving issues by grouping similar issues together.
+This key subsystem facilitates the process of resolving and archiving issues by grouping similar issues together.

 ## Objective